Psylocibe23/MathematicalOptimizationExam/README.md

 1. **MBLP (Mixed Binary Linear Program):**
    A complete formulation capturing all constraints but scaling poorly.
 2. **Alternative MBLP:**
-   A refined version of MBLP using preprocessing to reduce the number of conflict constraints, improving scalability.
+   An improved version of the MBLP that applies preprocessing techniques to significantly reduce the number of conflict constraints, enhancing model scalability.
 3. **Matheuristic:**
    A hybrid approach combining optimization and heuristic methods:
    - Customers are first grouped by eligibility patterns.